NuGet/Home/accepted/2024/supplied-by-platform.md

         }
 ```

+The pruned packages won't be represented in the assets file in any other way.

 ### Additional validation considerations

 - How does leaving the dependency in the assets file section affect features consuming the assets file.